zbalkan/osq-ext-bin/README.md

 17. How to put a network path for monitoring in filters?

-Start the filter string with "*\".
+Start the filter string with * followed by single slash (\\).
 For example, to monitor "target_path" on network for "win_file_events", use:
 "*\10.10.10.10\Users\foo\foo2_malicious.bat" as filter string.

 Similarly, to monitor "path" on network for "win_process_events", use: